-The Valemon field is located between production licence 050 and 193 in the Norwegian Sea.
+The Valemon field is located between production licences 050 and 193 in the Norwegian Sea.
 This gas and condensate field lies at a water depth of 135m, approximately 160km west of Bergen.

 Their interests in the field are subject to government approval of the Valemon unitisation agreement.
-The partners will invest Nkr20.4bn in developing the field.
+The partners will invest Nkr22.6bn in developing the field.

-Statoil submitted a plan for the development of the Valemon field in October 2010 and governmental approval was granted in June 2011.
-First production from the field is planned for the fourth quarter of 2014.
-Valemon is expected to produce gas at a peak rate of three billion cubic metres yearly.
+Statoil submitted a plan for the development of the Valemon field in October 2010 and governmental approval was given in June 2011.
+The first production from the field was achieved in January 2015.
+Valemon is expected to produce gas at an annual peak rate of three billion cubic metres.